co0p/drone-heroku-container-plugin/README.md

 drone-heroku-plugin
 ===================

-This plugin allows you to deploy a docker image to heroku using the drone ci (v0.8x) .
+This plugin allows you to deploy a docker image to heroku using the drone ci (v0.8x).
+This application needs special privileges.

 example pipeline:
 -----------------